chipzx92/DataEngineeringI320/docs/presentations/sql/select_basics/index.md

 To run these queries we need to create a schema and a table called `cars`.
 [The commands you can copy to do this are here.](create_class_cars.html).

-Once you execute those queries, you can select your EID schema.
+Once you execute those queries, you can select your `exercises` schema.

 ![select analytics schema](images/select_eid_schema.png)